Exploring the Role of Women in Terrorism

 Introduction

 Bossong, (2012) has drawn attention towards the statement of Fatima Nezza, the Moroccan Mourchidate (Female Imam), that, if a man receives indoctrination and training in any discipline, the implications are singular in nature, however, when a woman could be trained and indoctrinated in any such comparable discipline, the implications could be comprehended at the community/societal extents.
 The gradual transformation from a reflexive and uncompromising approach regarding counterterrorism policies which have been so far employed by the World, towards a comparatively greater reflective and preventive approach, in the recent times, has been precipitated by the search for best of practices to formulate a multipronged strategy to influence the core constituents of global terrorism in favour of deterministic political agenda at the national levels.
 This process has been categorically influenced by the lessons which could be learnt from historical experiences involving efforts to counter violent extremism/terrorism.
 Such lessons have been construed through multiplicity of factors such as official definitions, methodologies of situational evaluations, priorities expressed through political and societal exigencies and the matrices of qualitative and quantitative assessment of the significance to harness positive operational change perspectives to curtail the expansion of terrorism.
 To this extent, Carter (2013) has observed that the multidimensional social agency of women in terms of active participation in terrorism has remained, primarily, as an under-tapped and underutilised resource in terms of studies associated with different discourses and perspectives, including gender oriented ones, of terrorism as a global phenomenon.
 Women, acting as social catalysts and constituents of such discourses, are required to be evaluated in terms of a sequential process empirical research.
 The corresponding essay would be deliberating about the associated factors of women utilising their social agency and roles as gender oriented constituents of social discourses within the greater dynamics of political, theocratic and various other notional forms of extremism/terrorism, so as to relate to the transformations which have been reflected in the revised formats of counter-terrorism policies which have become the standards of the concurrent geopolitical operational policy implementation frameworks.
+For students delving into politics dissertation help, understanding these shifts and their implications is crucial for informed analysis and research.

 In this context, the subsequent essay would be taking into cognisance the historical instances of Sexualisation of female violence which could be alternatively specified as a social discipline which attract greater attention towards the gender oriented dimensions of involvement, participation or perpetration of women in various forms of violent extremism/terrorism without concentrating much effort towards analysis and assessment of various other related elements which could be considered to be of equal, if not greater, significance in terms of influencing or transforming the existing discourses concerning such a socio-political process.
 Furthermore, the essay would be also attempting to delve into the contemporary narratives concerning the continuity of observed dimensions of female involvement in violence, terrorism and extremism and the associated instance of changes regarding the attempts to respond to such phenomena by the socio-political power structures which concurrently exist internationally.
 The focal point of the research, however, would be concentrated upon the transformations which have become evident in the counter-terrorism practices and methods employed by different national and international efforts towards addressing the challenges associated with violent extremism and terrorism at the global scale.